tkhumush/zaplan/README.md

 The todo list is encrypted similar to how DMs are encrypted using NIP-07

 # Event Kind
 Currently, the app is using events Kind 48636, thats why I highlight discourage using your main nostr keys to test the app.
-Unless you want to send JSON files as DMs to your self.
+Unless you want to send JSON files as DMs to yourself.

 A new Kind will eventually need to be created to accommodate for todo lists.